RankingsPublished Mar 10, 20268 min read

 Key Findings

-• 5 of these 9 careers pay six figures in NYC: Radiation therapist ($143k), nuclear medicine tech ($116k), respiratory therapist ($110k), ultrasound tech ($105k), and dental hygienist ($101k).
-That is still a strong short-path lineup, but narrower than the first pass of this page suggested.
+• More than half of these careers break $100k in NYC: Radiation therapist ($143k), nuclear medicine tech ($116k), respiratory therapist ($110k), ultrasound tech ($105k), and dental hygienist ($101k) all clear six figures—none requires more than two years of school.

-NYC 2-Year Career Rankings (All 9 Careers)
+NYC 2-Year Career Rankings (all 9 careers)

 Nine health care careers you can start with two years of training or less, ranked by total earnings over 20 years using NYC metro wages.